marlonrichert/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Don't add more than one idea or suggestion.
-If you have lots of them, please start a Discussion instead.
+about: Don't suggest more than one idea per issue.
+If you have lots of ideas or suggestions, please start a Discussion instead.
 title: ''
 labels: enhancement
 assignees: ''